shengliu66/ELR/README.md

 <img src="images/false_label_simplexheatmap.gif" width="400" />
 <figcaption align="center">
 Learning path of sample with correct label (left) and sample with wrong label (right).
 Corners correspond to one-hot vectors.
-Bright green represents model's prediction: when the example is wrongly labeled, the clean label is predicted at initialization, and then wrong label is predicted at the end of training.
+Bright green represents model's prediction: when the example is wrongly labeled, the clean label is predicted during early-learning, and then wrong label is predicted at the end of training.
 The model is trained with first 3 classes in CIFAR10.
 </figcaption>
 </p>